- Performance: 7.5/10

 The speed of the infrastructure determines how quickly your website can load.
 It’s all about delivering content quickly and handling traffic without slowing down.
 Slow hosting almost always equals a slow website.

 I set up a test site as soon as I got my MilesWeb cPanel login and checked how fast the machines actually are.
 I collected over 20 months’ worth of metrics to give you an idea of what performance to expect.

 Regrettably, the provider performs with mixed success.

-For starters, the TTFB averages around 890MS.
+For starters, the TTFB averages around 0.89 seconds.
 It’s a far cry from a good result, and it pegs MilesWeb as one of the slowest hosts tested on HostingTribunal.

 On average, the shared servers take 1.48 seconds to load a basic web page to completion.
 It’s hardly better than the response time.
 You can’t even put MilesWeb vs. HostGator, which is one of the slower providers.

 Where things really fall apart, though, is speed under load.
 I did a Load Impact test to see how the servers handle heavier traffic.